 - Be willing to be wrong.
 Be excited even!
 It means you’ll be more right going forward.

-- If someone has broadened your perspective on a topic, let them know.
+- If someone has broadened your perspective on a topic, even a little bit, let them know.
 This is a win-win for everyone.

 - Don’t pile on against someone.
 If you see that happening, help restore a friendly dynamic even if you disagree with them.